 Now that you know what features to look for when buying a home, it’s time to start the search.
 At Longbridge Financial, we know there is no place like home.
 That’s why we’re committed to responsibly helping homeowners reshape their financial future by educating them on Home Equity Conversion Mortgages (HECM)—and helping them unlock the power of their homes.

 We’ll get to know you, and take the time to understand your situation, so we can offer solutions that are best tailored to your needs.
-And if we ever feel that a reverse mortgage is not your best option, we will tell you so.
-Not all lenders make that pledge.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.

 See why over 1.2 million Americans have made a reverse mortgage part of their retirement plan3.
 For more information, contact the Longbridge team today.